 Arriving at the hut, the Italians once again shoot the bird, inviting us to eat pasta almost immediately upon arrival.
 Naturally, people do not like to reject that, and so we fortify ourselves and wait for the arrival of the other two.
 At about 3 pm we make our way to the sixth and packed up for the descent towards Zermatt, the ascent track over the Gorner following.
 The sun is blazing, and then down there is the heat to feel.
 On the long, flat passages, you only have to push a few times, otherwise you glide relaxed against the glacier tongue.
 By the impressive Gornerschlucht Then we slip back into civilization, where we are above Furi hit the slopes.
 Here we say goodbye to the comrades, which directly after Zermatt leave, while we stop at the next snow bar with sun loungers and enjoy the last rays of the sun after this Hammer Tour with a cool cyclist.

-The descent to Zermatt is then made quickly and at 18 o'clock we arrive at the train station, where we have one more hour and as always observe and comment on the tourist activities of Zermatt
+The descent to Zermatt is then quick and around 6:00 p.m. we arrive at the train station, where we still have one hour and, as always, observe and comment on Zermatt's tourist activities 🙂

 From Zermatt to the Monte Rosa hut: approx. 1300 Hm (long flat on the Gorner glacier)